 Employee Recognition and Reward

 Our greatest asset is the talented workforce that fuels our success.
 We have made a strong and continually improving commitment of respect to our workforce.
 It is the value that we place on our workforce that allows us to continue to grow and succeed.
 We offer a wide range of financial rewards to employees to recognize their contributions to our success.
 We offer many educational and professional training opportunities so that they may improve their ability to secure a better future.
-We commit to a variety of internal career ladders and promotions from within so they may have a career at People, Incorporated, not just a job.
-We offer wellness programs, opportunities to participate in our community and much more to create a work experience that is superior to other organizations.
+We commit to a variety of internal career ladders and promotions so they may have a career at People Incorporated, not just a job.
+We offer wellness programs, opportunities to participate in our community, and much more to create a satisfying work experience that is superior to other organizations.

 To add value and variety to what we do, we must grow.
 Our growth continues to add layers of additional quality to the services we provide.
 Each program service now has more expanded abilities to meet individual and community needs as we continue to build upon a more extensive set of supports.
 We have become one of the largest employers in the SouthCoast with more than 870 talented and professional employees.
 We are a robust, economic engine for the community.
 Growth prevents stagnation, increases opportunities for community collaboration and builds opportunity for our community workforce.
 Our growth and strength ensure we can successfully compete with organizations outside our area, thereby making our community that much stronger and more viable.